Lost & Found: Ageless Wisdom for the Soul

 The reality remains that at every age, life is happening, and dying is inevitable.
 Acceptance is freedom.

 No one is going to read your stories as you do!
 They will never experience your emotions or joy.
 They’ll never fully comprehend your agony.
 The point is to live as if you’ll never be interrupted.
 Live in the truth that you matter, that life is not behind you.
 I choose to focus ahead.
-One, it’s much easier on my neck after surgery, turning is a struggle; and two, everything back there is passed- the past.
+One, it’s much easier on my neck after surgery, turning to look back is a struggle; and two, everything back there is passed- it’s the past.

 We can’t change what’s no longer active and movable.
 It’s set and written in stone.
 We don’t have to forget, though there are many moments I wouldn’t mind forgetting.
 But you must turn the key to life, and live.